RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>44</sup> And some of them would have taken him; but no man laid hands on him.
 <sup>45</sup> Then came the officers to the chief priests and Pharisees; and they said unto them, Why have ye not brought him?
 <sup>46</sup> The officers answered, Never man spake like this man.
-<sup>47</sup> Then answered them the Pharisees, Are ye also deceived ?
+<sup>47</sup> Then answered them the Pharisees, Are ye also deceived?
 <sup>48</sup> Have any of the rulers or of the Pharisees believed on him?
 <sup>49</sup> But this people who knoweth not the law are cursed.
 <sup>50</sup> Nicodemus saith unto them, (he that came to Jesus by night, being one of them,)